Lower Back, Herniated & Bulging Disc Injuries Attorneys in Raleigh, NC

 A herniated disk – also known as a bulging, slipped or ruptured disc – typically swells and irritates nearby nerves, which causes pain, numbness or weakness in a leg or an arm.
 A herniated disc that presses on a nerve can cause debilitating pain.
 In some cases, a slipped disc causes severe deep muscle pain and muscle spasms.

 Most herniated discs occur in the lower back, although they can also occur in the neck.
-The pain from a herniated disc may radiate from the injury site to other parts of the body if a large nerve is impinged.
+The pain from a herniated disc may radiate from the injury site to other parts of the body if a large nerve has impinged.
 A ruptured disc usually affects one side of the body.

-Pain from a herniated disc is typically described as sharp, burning or a shooting pain exacerbated by moving into certain positions.
+Pain from a herniated disc is typically described as sharp, burning or shooting pain exacerbated by moving into certain positions.

 A herniated disc in the lower back may cause pain resulting from pressure on the sciatic nerve.
 The sciatic nerve travels from the lower spine, through the pelvis and down each leg.
 It is the longest and widest nerve in the human body.
 The condition known as “sciatica” is having pain that travels through the buttocks and down a leg to the ankle or foot.